Gleichenia alpina: Habitat

 Gleichenia alpina occurs in subalpine bogs and scrub, and other cold, open habitats.
 It usually grows in the open, often growing through other vegetation, and rarely extends into forest.
 It favours wet ground, and is often found with Empodisma.

 Distribution

 Tasmania: Found throughout Tasmania's alpine areas above 700m, some distributions include the Central Plateau, Walls of Jerusalem, Cradle Valley and Mt Field National Park.

 New Zealand: North and South Islands.
-Exact distribution still unclear but plants matching G. alpina are known from the Central Volcanic Plateau, Takaka, and Denniston Plateau, and plants sharing the same haplotype as limited sampling of Tasmanian G. alpina are known from Mt Somers (Perrie et al. 2007).
-Currently the status of G. alpina in New Zealand requires further study as some reduced forms of G. dicarpa can be easily confused with it.
+Exact distribution still unclear but plants matching G. alpina are known from the Central Volcanic Plateau, Tākaka, and Denniston Plateau, and plants sharing the same haplotype as limited sampling of Tasmanian G. alpina are known from Mount Somers / Te Kiekie (Perrie et al. 2007).
+Currently, the status of G. alpina in New Zealand requires further study as some reduced forms of G. dicarpa can be easily confused with it.